Research interests

-I am an evolutionary biology interested in social behavior – particularly in how signaling systems evolve when there are evolutionary conflicts of interest between signalers and receivers.
+I am an evolutionary biologist interested in social behavior – particularly in how signaling systems evolve when there are evolutionary conflicts of interest between signalers and receivers.
 Using parent-offspring signaling in birds (begging) as a framework, I investigate how ecology and life history traits affect communication both across and within species.
-I am also interested in the proximate neural mechanisms governing social behavior, maternal investment in eggs, and maternal/paternal effects on offspring behavior.
+I am also interested in the proximate neural and cognitive mechanisms governing social behavior, maternal investment in eggs, and maternal/paternal effects on offspring behavior.

 As of fall 2022, I am an assistant professor of biology at Adelphi University.